-I lost a good friend and exceptional employee earlier this year.
+Years ago, I lost a good friend and exceptional employee.
 He was 46 years old and died of a heart attack in front of me at work.
-Just weeks ago, I lost another friend and employee of another dealership at age 42.
+Shortly after that, I lost another friend and employee of another dealership at age 42.
 He was in a motorcycle accident.
-We lost another great employee last year.
+We lost another great employee the next year.
 He would have turned 22 years old the next day, but he committed suicide.
-Sadly, these are not the only situations like this that we have faced.
+Sadly, these situations are not all that uncommon.

 Below, I have listed seven areas in which you need to be prepared to act in the event of tragedy at your business.
 Of course, “employee tragedy” is a huge topic, so I have attempted to make this a general list.

 What is your plan for an emergency?
 Who does what?
 Who calls whom (911, chaplain, family, other)?
 These are all questions you need to answer for your business.
 Consider creating a team of employees to address basic plans for the most likely emergencies.
 Make sure this plan is communicated to every employee once completed and is an ongoing part of new employee orientation.